Representation Learning for Event-based Visuomotor Policies: Related Work

-Some of the early work conducted on processing event data resulted in computing optical flow using the asynchronous data, focusing on high-speed computations with minimal bandwidth \cite{ benosman2012asynchronous}.
+\emph{Feature learning from Event Cameras}: Some of the early work conducted on processing event data resulted in computing optical flow using the asynchronous data, focusing on high-speed computations with minimal bandwidth \cite{ benosman2012asynchronous}.
 Event representations included histograms of averaged time surfaces (HATS), where temporal data is aggregated to create averaged data points capable of being used as input for traditional techniques \cite{sironi2018hats} and hierarchy of event-based time surfaces (HOTS), another representation for pattern recognition \cite{lagorce2016hots}.